tupini07/tupini07.github.io/README.md

   - this is for external integration
 - Create page for wiki item
   - create backlinks section
-- Give nice icons to links (external, internal, wikipedia)
-- Style link if it links to an unexistent page
 - derive wiki slug from folder structure
   - If specified in frontmatter then use the one in frontmatter
 - clean up the "index wiki page"